 • heart failure in acute and chronic form;

-• violation of cardiac conduction and rhythm;
+• disturbance of cardiac conduction and rhythm;

 • pericarditis;